my-dao-dashboard/My-DAO-Dashboard/branding/README.md

 ## <a id="Logo"></a> Logo

-The My DAO Dashboard-logo is a visual reference to the radar of a dashboard and the letter D. It is ideally used as a standalone image.
-The title 'My DAO Dashboard' is added when so required to avoid confusion (e.g. in a sponsorship-context, on swag, on top of the app).
+The My DAO Dashboard-logo is a visual reference to the radar of a dashboard and the letter D. It can be used as a standalone image or in combination with the title 'My DAO Dashboard', dependant on the title.

 ### Do's:
 ![MDD Do's](https://i.imgur.com/94GlAp7.png "MDD Do's")